DCC-EX/dcc-ex.github.io/docs/advanced-setup/IBT_2-motor-board-setup.rst

 * Use just 1 output of your existing Arduino Motor Shield for your program track with no hardware changes
 * Add an IBT_2 (BTS7960) Motor Board to replace the "A" output of the motor shield to power your MAIN track
 * Move a few wires and connect a few jumpers to your IBT_2
-* Add a current sense resistor to the IBT_2
+* Optionally add a current sense resistor to the IBT_2
 * Change your motor board type in your config.h file

 ..
 WARNING:: Instead of bending out the current sense pin of the Arduino Motor Shield and using the same A0 pin for the IBT_2 current sense, we are using pin A5.
 Both outputs of the motor shield are still connected, we just don't enable it.
 DO NOT try to use the A output of the motor shield!
 You will have no current sense and no short circuit protection.